ToshioCP/Gtk4-tutorial/sec4.md

     13 "It is a japanese word that means a man whose work is making bamboo baskets.\n" 14 "One day, he went into a mountain and found a shining bamboo."
     15 "\"What a mysterious bamboo it is!,\" he said."
-    16 "He cuts it, then there was a small cute baby girl in it."
+    16 "He cut it, then there was a small cute baby girl in it."
     17 "The girl was shining faintly."
     18 "He thought this baby girl is a gift from Heaven and took her home.\n" 19 "His wife was surprized at his tale."